-Buying an Existing Franchise: Some Things to Look For In The FDD and Franchise Agreement.
+Buying an Existing Franchise: What to Look For In The FDD and Franchise Agreement.

 By Richard Bayer, Partner, Einbinder & Dunn LLP